tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/LightCurve-objects.rst

-Creating and analizing the LightCurve Object
+Creating and analizing the LightCurve object
 --------------------------------------------

 Great we now have our TPF!
 Lets convert this TPF into a